 7.8.6 Public private partnership and economic incentive by governments can accelerate the deployment of space-based telecommunication/ICT services and technologies which can accelerate access to connectivity in underserved and unserved regions.

-7.9 Given these critical considerations in space connectivity and sustainability, policymakers and stakeholders must address the following questions to ensure responsible development of space-based telecommunication/ICT services and technologies:
+7.9 Given these considerations in space-based telecommunication/ICT connectivity and sustainability, policymakers and stakeholders need to address the following questions to ensure responsible development of space-based telecommunication/ICT services and technologies:

-7.9.1 What challenges, trends and developments in space-based connectivity contribute to an inclusive, sustainable, resilient, affordable and innovative digital future?
+7.9.1 What challenges, trends and developments in space-based telecommunication/ICT connectivity contribute to an inclusive, sustainable, resilient, affordable and innovative digital future?
 How can governments, the public sector, the private sector, and civil society, each in its respective role, build upon these developments?

-7.9.2 How can space connectivity bridge digital divides and contribute to sustainable development, particularly in historically underserved and unserved communities, while addressing various stakeholder priorities including accessibility, affordability, resilience of communications, and appropriate safeguards?
+7.9.2 How can space-based telecommunication/ICT connectivity bridge digital divides and contribute to sustainable development, particularly in historically underserved and unserved communities, while addressing various stakeholder priorities including accessibility, affordability and resilience of communications?

-7.9.3 How can administrations act at the national, regional, and international levels to create an enabling policy and regulatory environment for the deployment and use of space-based connectivity?
-How can regulatory frameworks be harmonized across different countries to facilitate the seamless deployment and operation of space-based connectivity systems?
+7.9.3 How can administrations act at the national, regional, and international levels to create an enabling policy and regulatory environment for the deployment and use of space-based telecommunication/ICT connectivity?
+How can regulatory frameworks be harmonized across different countries to facilitate the seamless deployment and operation of space-based telecommunication/ICT connectivity systems?

-7.9.4 How can complementarities among different space-based connectivity systems and between space-based connectivity systems and terrestrial networks contribute to an inclusive and innovative digital future?
-How can policymakers help enable viable business models that evolve from these complementarities and what regulatory mechanisms can be put in place to prevent market distortions and to protect existing terrestrial networks?
+7.9.4 How can complementarities among different space-based telecommunication/ICT connectivity systems and between space-based telecommunication/ICT connectivity systems and terrestrial networks contribute to an inclusive and innovative digital future?
+How can policymakers help enable viable business models that evolve from these complementarities and what regulatory mechanisms can be put in to foster collaboration?

-7.9.5 Recognizing the mandate of ITU and its regulatory framework and sectors, particularly the world radiocommunication conferences, how can international coordination and collaboration be improved to manage the allocation and use of radio frequency spectrum for space-based services, ensuring equitable access to space resources for all countries, minimal interference and optimal usage?
+7.9.5 Recognizing the mandate of ITU and its regulatory framework and sectors, particularly the world radiocommunication conferences, how can international coordination and collaboration be improved to manage the use of radio frequency spectrum for space-based telecommunication/ICT services, ensuring equitable access to space resources for all countries, minimal interference and optimal usage?

-7.9.6 What regulatory frameworks need to be established to ensure effective Space Traffic Management (STM) and prevent overcrowding in orbit?
-How can countries collaborate to develop and implement space traffic coordination systems that ensure the safety and sustainability of space connectivity activities?
+7.9.6 How can countries collaborate on space traffic coordination systems that ensure the safety and sustainability of space connectivity activities?

-7.9.7 How to promote widespread affordable access to space-based connectivity solutions, particularly in developing and least developed countries and low-income and remote communities, by encouraging competition, innovation, private investment, and public-private partnerships, among other mechanisms?
+7.9.7 How to promote widespread affordable access to space-based telecommunication/ICT connectivity solutions, particularly in developing and least developed countries and low-income and remote communities, by encouraging competition, innovation, private investment, and public-private partnerships, among other mechanisms?

-7.9.8 How can the environmental impact of space connectivity operations be minimized, and what measures or policies can promote environmentally sustainable practices in the space industry?
-Recognizing the respective mandates of different UN entities related to the outer space, such as ITU, UNOOSA and COPUOS, how can the ITU support coordination and dialogue on the growing issue of space debris, and how can international cooperation be enhanced to ensure sustainable space operations?
-What innovative approaches are being considered to mitigate these challenges related to environmental risks and space debris?

-7.9.9 What policies can support ongoing innovation and research in space connectivity technologies, and how can these policies ensure that advancements benefit all sectors of society?
+7.9.8 What policies can support ongoing innovation and research in space-based telecommunication/ICT connectivity technologies, and how can these policies ensure that advancements benefit all sectors of society?

-7.9.10 What policy and regulatory measures countries can take to ensure security, trust, and resilience regarding space-based services for communication?
-How can these measures be coordinated and harmonized internationally?
+7.9.9 What policy and regulatory measures based on good practises countries can take to ensure security, trust, and resilience regarding space-based telecommunication/ICT services for communication?

-7.9.11 How can space-based connectivity support disaster preparedness, early-warning systems, and climate monitoring, particularly in vulnerable regions?
+7.9.10 How can space-based telecommunication/ICT connectivity support disaster preparedness, early-warning systems, and climate monitoring, particularly in vulnerable regions?
 Within ITU’s coordination role, what cooperation mechanisms can promote timely voluntary data-sharing and integration with terrestrial emergency-response systems?